zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 These are called five Desires.
 Bhikkhus!
 All the happiness and joy that arise from these five desires, bhikkhus!
 This is called lust.
 This pleasure is small;
-this pleasure is insignificant; this pleasure is only some; this pleasure is Inferior; this happiness is inferior; this happiness is inferior intent.”
+this pleasure is insignificant; this pleasure is only some; this pleasure is Inferior; this happiness is inferior; this happiness is inferior intent."
 For this is dyed: the little happiness here.

 "Those with less pleasure have more suffering here": "The Blessed One said: